-Use of Electronic/ Social Media with Students
+Use of Electronic Communication with Students

-A certified or licensed employee, or any other employee designated in writing by the superintendent or a campus principal, may communicate through electronic media with students who are currently enrolled in the District.
+A certified or licensed employee, or any other employee designated in writing by the superintendent or a campus principal, may communicate through electronic communication with students who are currently enrolled in the District.
 The employee must comply with the provisions outlined below.